EnexaProject/documentation/pages/mydoc/application_dev.md

 This tutorial guides you through creating a basic Java application to interact with the ENEXA service.
 The application will perform tasks such as adding a file to the service using the "add_resource" endpoint and initiating a triple extraction module by sending a request with the IRI of the added file.
 Finally, it will display the result as a string.

-you can find the source code of this application [here](https://github.com/EnexaProject/enexa-service/blob/d902f4d81e0df12eaf14a265acf6370f7aab3503/src/main/java/eu/enexa/example/SimpleClient.java)
+You can find the source code of this application [here](https://github.com/EnexaProject/enexa-service/blob/d902f4d81e0df12eaf14a265acf6370f7aab3503/src/main/java/eu/enexa/example/SimpleClient.java).

-in this toturial we want to run the extraction module [see here](https://github.com/EnexaProject/enexa-extraction-module)
+In this toturial we want to run the extraction module [see here](https://github.com/EnexaProject/enexa-extraction-module).
+1. We will create a new experiment ([Step 1](step-1-create-a-new-experiment)) 2.
+3.
+4.
+5.

 Assumptions:

-we assume the Enexa service hosted at http://localhost:8080
+* We assume the Enexa service hosted at http://localhost:8080.
+You can have

 ## Step 1 create a new experiment
-The first step involves sending an HTTP POST request to "/start-experiment" as shown below:
+The first step involves sending an HTTP POST request to `/start-experiment` as shown below:

 ```java
 .